material-components/material-components-web/docs/authoring-components.md

 ```

 The primary purpose of this is so that our components can interoperate with aspects of Google's
-front-end infrastructure.
+front-end infrastructure, such as Closure Stylesheets' [CSS Class Renaming](https://github.com/google/closure-stylesheets#renaming) mechanism..
 In addition, it
 provides the added benefit of semantic code, and less magic strings/numbers.

 #### Extend components and foundations from mdc-base classes.